 They send Galapas and Vasily to search for a window they might use to escape, while Vitaly and Tibidi seize up keys from the fallen guards and unlock the door.

 The apartments within have the pretension of opulence, but the crumbling plaster and mouldering drapes betray this as a second-rate apartment.
 Fortunately, it seems they haven't woken anyone within.
-There's a corner dedicated to seating for some of the men-at-arms, and both Tibidi and Vitaly seize up crossbows from a pile there before setting about searching the area.
+There's a corner dedicated to seating for some of the men-at-arms, and both Tibidi and Vitaly grab crossbows from a pile there before setting about searching the area.
 They follow their recollections of the plans to the master bedroom, only to find the door locked.
 Tibidi starts to pick it, but Vitaly stops him.
 He can hear more alarms sounding.
 They don't have time.
 Instead, Vitaly points them toward the hearth, which offers a snug, but open path into the master bedroom.
-Vitaly keeps watch while Tibidi worms through, wincing and the couple of coals left burning on the grate.
+Vitaly keeps watch while Tibidi worms through, wincing at the couple of coals left burning on the grate.

 Beyond, he sees a four poster bed, on which sleeps the Boyar of Salk.
 Past him, he can see various noble accouterments arrayed in preparation for his day tomorrow... among them, a sword in an ornate scabbard.